txmu/NxPKG/README.md

 The entire system is deliberately implemented as a single, self-contained, **9,000+ line shell script**, with inlined Python for secure networking tasks.
 It is both a functional prototype and an exploration of what's possible with the humblest of tools.

-If you wish to search for The NxPKG Interoperability Standard, please turn to the end of this document.
+If you want to see *The NxPKG Interoperability Standard*, please turn to the end of this document and download the attachment.

 ---